AbdelrahmanShaheen/Banking-App/README.md

   so you can fake login with one of these two accounts:
   - user: `js` and PIN: `1111`
   - user: `jd` and PIN: `2222`
+2. This site is not currently responsive.
+3.